Search our directory to find a Saskatchewan author or

 professional writing service.

-Bernadette Wagner is a published author and editor, a teacher of meditation and writing, and an award-winning writer and community-builder.
-Recipient of the YWCA of Canada Award for Program Design and Delivery, the Saskatchewan Writers’ Guild Hyland Volunteer Award, and Individual Artist Awards from Sk-Arts, she strives to give back what she’s been given.
-In 2002 she launched B Print Ink with the micropress, B Print Editions, publishing chapbooks by Sask women who had not yet published a book.
-Though the publishing arm has slowed, the writing, editing, and mentoring has not and, in August 2021, she launched the B Print Ink Writers Room with webinars, workshops, and classes designed to help writers find their voice, build a practice, and craft their work in a safe, supportive, and friendly environment.
+Bernadette Wagner is an award-winning writer and community-builder.
+Recipient of the YWCA of Canada Award for Program Design and Delivery, the Saskatchewan Writers’ Guild Hyland Volunteer Award, and Individual Artist Awards from Sk-Arts and the Canada Council for the Arts, she strives to give back what she’s been given.
+She’s worked as a publisher, editor, mentor, and instructor.
+For more than 25 years she’s developed and presented webinars, workshops, and courses designed to help writers find their unique voice, build a practice, and craft their work.
+She’s created safe, supportive, and friendly environments, both online and off, for numerous nonprofit, community-based organizations, dozens of classrooms, and many communities.

-Bernadette recently edited nato’ we ho win – The Art of Self-Healing by Traditional Indigenous Women’s Knowledge Keeper, Barbara Fraser, published by the Provincial Association of Transition Houses and Services of Saskatchewan.
-And, she’s currently mentoring and facilitating a group of emerging writers from underserved communities for the Writers Collective of Canada.
-Her two poetry collections, The Dry Valley (Radiant Press, 2019) and This hot place (Thistledown Press, 2010), were shortlisted for Sask Book Awards.
+Bernadette’s two poetry collections, The Dry Valley (Radiant Press, 2019) and This hot place (Thistledown Press, 2010), appeared on Sask Book Awards shortlists.
 An excerpt from an unpublished novel placed first for Children’s Literature in the 2012 SWG Short Manuscript Awards.
 In 2020 an excerpt from her hybrid manuscript of poetry and creative nonfiction about uranium tied as runner-up for the City of Regina Writing Award.
 In 2021 dthat manuscript was recognized with 3rd place in the John V Hicks Long Manuscript Awards for Poetry.
+She lives and works in Regina SK and loves spending time in her inlaw’s three-season cottage in the Qu’Appelle Valley.

 Poems, stories, anecdotes, and images inspired by two visits to Hiroshima, Japan, two years of research, and two years of recovery and revisions.
 In naming this work as tied for runner-up City of Regina Writing Award judges, J. Jill Robinson and Jordan Abel, said,